-- Advance the biochemical and molecular characterization of the tla2 and tlaR strains. - Clone the genes that confer the tla2 and tlaR phenotypes. - Establish transformation (sense and antisense) protocols with Tla-type genes to enhance the down-regulation of the Chl antenna size in Chlamydomonas reinhardtii.
+- Advance the biochemical and molecular characterization of the tla2 and tla3 strains. - Publish results on the tla2 and tla3 phenotypes. - Establish transformation (sense and antisense) protocols with Tla-type genes to enhance the down-regulation of the Chl antenna size in Chlamydomonas reinhardtii.

-FY 2009 Publications
+FY 2011 Publications/Presentations